vancha/billiards/readme.md

 `

 ## more info
-for any more information, I would suggest to just clone this library and check it out the rustdoc stuff
+for any more information, I would suggest to just clone this library and check out the rustdoc stuff